 The Cuba Libre cocktail takes Rum & Coke to new heights with the simple addition of fresh lime juice.
-Read on to discover the dubious history of this popular rum cocktail plus an easy Cuba Libre recipe that you’ll want to follow again and again.
+Discover the dubious history of this popular rum cocktail plus an easy Cuba Libre recipe that you’ll want to follow again and again.

 While the Cuba Libre’s name sounds exotic, this popular cocktail is as easy to craft as it is to drink.
 Its recipe only has a few ingredients and requires no special equipment.
 But its taste is why we love the Cuban cocktail so much.